Table of contents

 When it’s useful:

-• When you want to understand which marketing channels are most effective at driving conversions
+• When you’re measuring marketing attribution to find out which channels are most effective at driving conversions.

 • When many conversions come through direct traffic (e.g., users remembering your URL and typing it in), but you want to credit the actual marketing channel that influenced them